malkolmalburquenque/SimpleShell/README.md

 # SimpleShell

----
-A shell implementation coded in C to be ran on a UNIX terminal.
+_A shell implementation coded in C to be ran on a UNIX terminal._
 ---
 #### Author
 Malkolm Alburquenque https://github.com/malkolmalburquenque